tquan-th/portfolio/frc.md

 # FIRST Robotics Competition Mentoring (2017 - Present)
 The FIRST Robotics Competition is a high school-level robotics program aimed to give students hands-on experience in STEM.
+I have been a mentor of the FRC team 3204, based in Queens, NY for 10 years.
+By applying the engineering process in an educational environment, I develop my students to become the next generation of technical problem solvers and treat them as junior engineers.
+Check out our team [Instagram](https://www.instagram.com/tmla_robotics3204/) page for our robots over the years!

 ## 2026: REBUILT